Dunston, Tyne and Wear: Area

 Dunston is served by Dunston railway station on the Tyne Valley Line.

 Dunston is split into two areas separated by the A1 dual carriageway.
 Much of the area south of the A1 is known as Dunston Hill.
 For electoral purposes, the northern section is grouped along with the Teams area to form Dunston and Teams ward, while the southern section is combined with parts of Whickham, forming Dunston Hill and Whickham East.

 To the west of Dunston is the site of Dunston Power Station, now demolished.
 The site is now home to Costco, with the MetroCentre (at this time the largest shopping and leisure complex in Europe), occupying the former site of the station's ash ponds.
 The Gateshead-based Go-Ahead Group has constructed a new bus depot to replace its Sunderland Road and Winlaton depots on the eastern part of the power station site.
-Another Dunston landmark was the Derwent Tower (commonly known as the "Dunston Rocket"), a tower block that was once the highest building in Gateshead.
+Another Dunston landmark was the Derwent Tower (commonly known as "The Rocket"), a tower block that was once the highest building in Gateshead.
 It was designed by the Owen Luder Partnership and completed in 1973.
 A well-known structure that had appeared in two films, it was demolished in 2012.
 It had always proved unpopular with residents, and fallen into a poor condition: Gateshead Council decided that the renovation costs would be prohibitive.
-As of 2016, the remainder of the late 1960s Tower Court development was being gradually replaced by new housing and shops.
+The 1960s Tower Court development has now been replaced by new housing and shops.
 Luder also designed the similarly maligned Trinity Centre Multi-Storey Car Park (known for its appearance in the 1971 gangster thriller Get Carter, and now demolished) in Gateshead town centre.

 On 6 June 1993 the IRA attacked a gas holder in the nearby area of Low Team.
 The damage was limited, and no one was injured.